• Skip to primary navigation

 A baking tray with chips and cooked eggs on it.

 This is a meal that we grew up eating, but we have lightened it up by cooking it in the oven so there is no need to fry anything in extra oil.
 Crispy chips with perfectly cooked egg with a runny yolk.
-Perfect for dipping the chips in to.
+Perfect for dipping the chips into.
 It's a filling and protein packed meal, and really comforting.

 If you are looking for some more egg recipes to try, then why not try our Air Fryer Boiled Eggs, Breakfast Egg Muffins, Eggs Baked in Portobello Mushrooms, Shakshuka or Healthy Egg Fried Rice.